Gelassen/information-security/README.md

 1. Write a custom script (e.g. php like) which will upload file on server and returns links on it
 2. Find out this just uploaded script on the backend by traversing urls
-3. Upload a custom shell like b375k and explore web server unauthorised zones
+3. Upload a custom shell like b375k and explore web server unauthorized zones

 Mitigation steps:
 1. Control on file extensions would not help much, but make sure user's uploaded files would not be accessible by user *directly* via *direct* URL is a right strategy.
 This can be done either by storing uploaded files outside of the web root or configuring the web server to deny access to the uploads directory.